CBS News Sunday Morning

-CBS News Sunday Morning (normally shortened to Sunday Morning onscreen since 2009) is an American television newsmagazine that has aired on CBS since January 28, 1979.
-Created by Robert Northshield and original host Charles Kuralt, the 90-minute program currently airs Sundays between 9:00 a.m. to 10:30 a.m.
+CBS News Sunday Morning (frequently shortened to Sunday Morning) is an American television newsmagazine that has aired on CBS since January 28, 1979.
+Created by Robert Northshield and E.S.
+"Bud" Lamoreaux III, and originally hosted by Charles Kuralt, the 90-minute program currently airs Sundays between 9:00 a.m. to 10:30 a.m.
 EST, and between 6:00 a.m. to 7:30 a.m.
 PST.
 Since October 9, 2016, the program has been hosted by Jane Pauley, who also hosts news segments.
-Her predescessor, Charles Osgood, hosted Sunday Morning for twenty-two years (and is the program's longest-serving host) after taking over from Kuralt on April 10, 1994.
+Her predecessor, Charles Osgood, hosted Sunday Morning for twenty-two years (and is the program's longest-serving host) after taking over from Kuralt on April 10, 1994.

 History

-CBS News Sunday Morning was originally conceived to be a broadcast version of a Sunday newspaper magazine supplement, most typified by The New York Times Magazine.
-The format was conceived as the Sunday equivalent of the CBS Morning News anchored by Bob Scheiffer, which following Sunday Mornings debut was retitled to reflect each day of the week (such as Monday Morning, Tuesday Morning, etc.).
-Although an attempt to apply the same format to weekday broadcasts proved unsuccessful, the Sunday broadcast survived and retains its original format, including elements of its original graphic and set design.
-Long after the daily editions ended, Sunday Mornings opening sequence continued to display all seven days of the week until the early 2000s.